Military band: Belgium

 The Belgian Armed Forces have three professional military bands, each representing one of the service branches.
-Bands of the Belgian Armed Forces include the Royal Band of the Belgian Guides, the Band of the Belgian Navy, and the Central Band of the Belgian Air Component.
+Bands of the Belgian Armed Forces include the Royal Band of the Belgian Guides, the Band of the Belgian Navy, and the Royal Symphonic Band of the Belgian Air Force.
 All follow the British precedent due to these bands being based in the United Kingdom for much of the Second World War, with elements from the band traditions of France, the Netherlands and Germany.

 The oldest and largest of these is the Royal Band of the Belgian Guides (former cavalry) dating from 1832.
 The bands of the Belgian Navy and of the Royal Belgian Air Component both date from 1947.
-The combined bands are known as the Music Bands of the Belgian Defense and consist of a total of nearly 200 professional musicians, all of whom holds a diploma from the Royal Conservatory of Liège.
+The combined bands are known as the Music Bands of the Belgian Defense and consist of a total of nearly 200 professional musicians, all of whom holds a diploma from a Royal Conservatory.